techclubssn/path_planning/Documentation/setup/docker/docker_windows/README.md

 - [ ]  Install the downloaded file with administrator privileges.
 - [ ]  (optional) follow the Interactive tutorial from the application for better understanding.

 Now that we have completed our Docker desktop installation, it is time for us to pull our course image to start the course.

+- [ ] Start docker by opening the desktop app.

 - [ ]  Open PowerShell by launching it via search